tillnelown/revanced-pod/README.md

+# What does this do?
+These scripts will set up a container as a build environment that once run downloads all the newest sources for ReVanced and builds them into a working youtube.apk\/youtube-musik.apk.

 # Requirements
 - A working Podman installation.
   - You can test it with `podman run -it --rm ubuntu:22.04 /bin/bash`, it should give you a useable shell.